Bonnie Blue flag: History

 Later referred to as the Burnet flag, it was adopted by the Congress of the Republic of Texas on December 10, 1836.
 This version consisted of an azure background with a large golden star, inspired by the 1810 flag of the Republic of West Florida.
 Variants of the Burnet flag with a white star, virtually identical to the Bonnie Blue flag, were also common.
 Other variants featured the star, of either color, upside down, and/or ringed with the word Texas, with each letter filling one of the gaps of the star (the De Zavala flag).
 These flags, combined with the flag of the Fredonian Rebellion, are ancestral to the modern flag of Texas.

 When the state of Mississippi seceded from the Union in January 1861, a flag bearing a single white star on a blue field was flown from the capitol dome.
-Harry Macarthy helped popularize this flag as a symbol of independence, writing the popular song "The Bonnie Blue Flag" early in 1861.
+Harry Macarthy, an Irish Ulster-Scots entertainer, helped popularize this flag as a symbol of independence, writing the popular song "The Bonnie Blue Flag" early in 1861.
 Some seceding Southern states incorporated the motif of a white star on a blue field into new state flags.

 Although the name "Bonnie Blue" dates only from 1861, there is no doubt that the flag is identical with the banner of the Republic of West Florida.
 In 2006 the state of Louisiana formally linked the name "Bonnie Blue" to the West Florida banner, passing a law designating the Bonnie Blue flag as "the official flag of the Republic of West Florida Historic Region".
+The Fernandina Volunteers, a Confederate unit from Florida, primarily adopted the flag as their regimental banner.
+This regiment, alongside other Confederate units from Florida, utilized flags influenced by the Bonnie Blue, which featured a Burnet star on a blue background and symbolized independence.
+Historical records confirm that subsequently Volunteers carried these flags into combat.

 The Bonnie Blue flag was used as an unofficial flag during the early months of 1861.
 It was flying above the Confederate batteries that first opened fire on Fort Sumter, beginning the Civil War.
 In addition, many military units had their own regimental flags they would carry into battle.